In the early hours of June 1st, 1974, Ted Bundy abducted 22-year-old Brenda Carol Ball from the Flame Tavern in Burien, Washington.

 During this journey, he had two goals: To remain focused and to keep her at ease.

-In other words, he didn’t want his victim to get any second thoughts.
+In other words, he didn’t want his victim to have any second thoughts.
 Nor did he want to lose control of himself or become nervous by thinking about what he was planning on doing.

 There was no party.